 The received messages from the radio sub-system may be of several kinds:

-CONNECTION_CONFIRMATION : provided at every connection or reconnection
+CONNECTION_CONFIRMATION : provided to the application at every connection or reconnection

-CONNECTION_LOST : provided when the connection is lost (if it was previously established)
+CONNECTION_LOST : provided when the connection is lost (if it was previously established).
+In such case the origin of the failure is provided by the Basic SW to the application.

-CONNECTION_FAILURE : provided when it has not been possible to (re)establish the connection after 3 attempts (if re-connection retries is not infinite).
-In such case the origin of the failure is provided by the Basic SW to the application (see further in this section)
+CONNECTION_FAILURE : provided when it has not been possible to (re)establish the connection after 3 attempts (if re-connection attenpts is not infinite).
+In such case the origin of the failure is provided by the Basic SW to the application .

-CONNECTION_NOT_RE_ESTABLISHED : provided when it has not been possible to re-establish the connection after 3 attempts (if re-connection retries is infinite) In such case the origin of the failure is provided by the Basic SW to the application (see further in this section)
+CONNECTION_NOT_ESTABLISHED : provided when it has not been possible to re-establish the connection after 3 attempts (if re-connection attenpts is infinite) In such case the origin of the failure is provided by the Basic SW to the application.

 DATA : euroradio data message from trackside.
 In such case, the Basic SW provides the radio data message which is a bit stream (maximum length = 8*500 bits)

-The origin or the failure may be :

-AUTHENTIFICATION_FAILURE,

-TRACK,

-BOARD,

-UNDEFINED,

-UNKNOWN

-More explanation of the expected behaviour is to be found at section 4.14.8.

 The Basic SW calls this service on reception of data from the radio sub-system or when the state of the connection with the radio device is updated.
 In any cases, if it is called, it shall be done before the activation of the Application SW.

 More explanation of the usage is to be found at section 4.14.8.